 Source: BBQ Portobello Pretzel Sliders

-Juicy, grilled Portobello mushrooms on toasted pretzel slider buns with avocado, barbecue sauce, caramelized onions, and a sprinkle of red pepper flakes is the magic that is these BBQ Portobello Pretzel Sliders by Anna Bannister.
+Juicy, grilled Portobello mushrooms on toasted pretzel slider buns with avocado, barbecue sauce, caramelized onions, and a sprinkle of red pepper flakes are the magic that is these BBQ Portobello Pretzel Sliders by Anna Bannister.
 Let’s not forget melty vegan cheese, either.
 They’re light, flavorful, and slightly spicy — all at the same time.
 Can’t take the heat?
 Just leave out the spicy red pepper flakes.

 12. Watermelon Sashimi